aurelilia/klox/README.md

 - Division by 0 causes a RuntimeError instead of NaN
 - Variables are not initialized to nil by default; access before initialization leads to a RuntimeError
+- Maximum function arguments are 16 instead of 8

 ### Build/Run